IntelligentImaging/t2-recon-pipeline/README.md

 # T2 Fetal Recon Pipeline
 The T2 recon pipeline is a set of instructions and scripts for going from raw T2 fetal data stacks to a super resolution 3D reconstruction (Gholipour et al. 2017).
+It's generally more efficient to run these steps for groups of images one section at a time.
+For example, first do Recon Setup for all scans, then run SVRTK for all scans, then do registration pre-processing for all scans, etc.
 # Prequisites
 - Be on a CRL server machine
 - Currently may need to specifically be on latte (Clemente's machine) or another machine with GPU's installed